National Hurricane Center nailed track forecast for Laura within a mile and 3 days in advance

 “I saw a lot of comments online about not moving the track westward near Houston when this ECMWF [European model] ensemble plot came out,” tweeted Eric Blake, a forecaster at the Hurricane Center.

-Blake said forecasters at the Hurricane Center “knew it had been struggling this year (and with Laura) and adjusted accordingly.”
+Blake said forecasters at the Hurricane Center knew the model “had been struggling this year (and with Laura) and adjusted accordingly.”

 The Hurricane Center’s skilled and steady approach proved the doubters wrong.
 Blake’s message to them?
 “Trust the professionals and don’t just worship one model!”